mlan/docker-asterisk/src/websms/doc/websms.md

 ### websmsd.php receiving SMS from ITSP

-This PHP script listens to HTTP requests, representing incoming SMS, from your ITSP and generate call files which will be picked up by asterisk.
+Using the PHP built-in web-server, the `websmsd.php` script listens to HTTP requests, representing incoming SMS, from your ITSP.
+One such request is received a call file is generated, which will automatically be picked up by asterisk.

-Run with the PHP built-in web server:
+The PHP built-in web-server is started by issuing this command:

 ```bash
 php -S 0.0.0.0:80 /path/websmsd.php
 ```
-The ITSP receives a SMS addressed to your virtual number, so the API sends a HTTP request to `websmsd.php` with the following payload.
+Now we describe the data flow of receiving a SMS from the ITSP for illustrative purposes.
+Assume that your ITSP receives a SMS addressed to your virtual number.
+Your ITSP forwards this SMS to your server by via its API which sends a HTTP request to the URL that you have registered with them and to which you have configured `websmsd.php` to listen to.
+The payload of such HTTP request might look like this:

 ```json
 {"to":"+12025550160","from":"+15017122661","body":"Incoming message!"}
 ```

-With the payload received we need to forward the SMS data to Asterisk so it can send to the endpoint.

-The method to
+`websmsd.php` forwards the received SMS data, contained in the HTTP payload, to Asterisk, allowing it to pass it on to the endpoint, that is the soft-phone, by using the call file mechanism that we will describe next.

-#### Call files
+### Call files

 [Call files](http://the-asterisk-book.com/1.6/call-file.html) are like a shell script for Asterisk.
-A user or application writes a call file into `/var/spool/asterisk/outgoing/` where Asterisk processes it immediately.
+A user or application writes a call file into the directory `/var/spool/asterisk/outgoing/` where Asterisk processes it immediately.
+The call file contains all parameters needed by Asterisk to set up a channel able to carry a call or a message.

-The message cannot span multiple lines in an Asterisk call file.
-To work around that we encode the message ([RFC3986](https://tools.ietf.org/html/rfc3986), which obsolete [RFC2396](https://tools.ietf.org/html/rfc2396)).
+One practical limitation to consider in our case is that a message cannot span multiple lines in an Asterisk call file.
+To work around that we encode ([RFC3986](https://tools.ietf.org/html/rfc3986), which obsolete [RFC2396](https://tools.ietf.org/html/rfc2396)) the message, including any special characters like line breaks it may contain.

-This is an example [call file](https://wiki.asterisk.org/wiki/display/AST/Asterisk+Call+FIles) with encoded MESSAGE(body).
+The structure of a [call file](https://wiki.asterisk.org/wiki/display/AST/Asterisk+Call+FIles) is illustrated by the example below, which includes a encoded MESSAGE(body).
 ```ini
 Channel: Local/+12025550160@dp_entry_channel_open
 CallerID: "" <+15017122661>